GuardianUI/documentation/getting-started/writing-tests.md

-### Ending a Test
+## Ending a Test

-To end a test we have to teardown the Anvil fork so that there aren't collisions in future tests trying to spin up new forks on the same port.
+To end a test, you need to tear down the Anvil fork so there aren't collisions in future tests trying to spin up new forks on the same port.

 ```typescript
 await gui.killChain();